ArthurSonzogni/chromiumos-platform2/flex_hwis/README.md

     generated, the client will interact with the server by POST request.
     If the UUID already exists, then it will be a PUT request.

+## Hardware Cache

+This utility also handles creating an easily-read, on-disk cache of hardware data, for consumption by processes where making mojo requests is undesirable.

+On startup, `/etc/init/flex_hardware_cache.conf` handles running the tool to create a cache in `/run/flex_hardware/`.
+Each hardware value will be stored in a file with a name matching the keys we use to send the value in feedback and crash reports.
+Those keys are listed in the `system_api/constants/flex_hwis.h` header.

 ## Device metrics

 The `flex_device_metrics` directory contains a tool for sending metrics